 Below on this webpage I'll be sharing with you some of Dr. Gupta's five-step self-protection plan that he listed in the AARP article.

-Alzheimer's is very prominent in my family.
+My own family's journey with Alzheimer's of over 50 years which is still ongoing is at the forefront of mind on the many ways the brain works and is affected.
 My grandmother had it, two of my sisters had/has it....one has died and the other is still alive with night-time changing personalities.

 If you have gone through Alzheimer's with anyone you know that sometimes at night the individual becomes a completely different person and has super-strength.